Press Release from Antony Barlow

 February 5 African Concert Series special day at Wigmore Hall

-12 March, 7.30pm, October Gallery, London – An Evening of Women Composers
+12 March, 7.30pm, October Gallery, London – Music by African Women Composers

 A programme featuring songs and piano music by Women Composers of African descent including Errollyn Wallen, Shirley Thompson, Betty Jackson King, Maria Thompson Corley, Nkeiru Okoye and Kamilla Arku performed by female musicians Francesca Chiejina, soprano, Simone Ibbett-Brown, mezzo-soprano and Kamilla Arku, piano